MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Data Limits

 Each report tab is restricted to retrieving 90,000 rows.
-If there is a large number of calls being processed each day, it's possible that the report will not show all calls for all days within the selected date range.
+If there's a large number of calls being processed each day, it's possible that the report won't show all calls for all days within the selected date range.
 There is no notification when this occurs.
 Try shortening the date range to avoid this issue.

-If in the event that shortening the date range is no sufficient, it is possible to increase the number of rows that can be retrieved by modifying the report as follows:
+If shortening the date range is not sufficient, it is possible to increase the number of rows that can be retrieved by modifying the report as follows:

 1. Right click on the "fAutoAttendant" field on the right, click "Edit Query".
 2. Right click on "CommonQueryParameters" and click "Advanced Editor".